elos/documentation/theory/1 - sets.md

 #### Generalzing Union and Intersection

-The operations of union and intersection can be extended to a finite or even an infite collection of sets.
+The operations of union and intersection can be extended to a finite or even an infinite collection of sets.

 ##### Definitions

 Suppose that 𝒜 is a nonempty collection of subsets of a universal set S. In some cases, the subsets in 𝒜 may be naturally indexed by a nonempty index set I, so that 𝒜 = {A_i : i ∈ I}.
-The union of the collection of sets 𝒜 is the set obtained by combining the elemts of the sets in 𝒜:
+The union of the collection of sets 𝒜 is the set obtained by combining the elements of the sets in 𝒜. We define the union over the sets of 𝒜:

     ⋃ 𝒜 = { x ∈ S : x ∈ A for some A ∈ 𝒜  }